 Is ruderalis a type of cannabis or a different species?
 That’s a question that botanists have been debating for decades.
 Nonetheless, the little-known plant is increasingly catching on in the marijuana industry.
 But what are the origins of ruderalis?
-Does it have good concentrations of THC?
-And what are its medicinal properties?
+Does it produce a lot of THC?
+And how is it different from indica and sativa?

 The term ruderalis comes from the Latin word rudera.
 The singular form of the Latin term is rudus, which means rubble or lump.
 A ruderal plant is a wild plant that thrives on disturbed lands (due to human activity).
 For example, a species that colonizes waste ground or grows around human dwellings is ruderal.

 Ruderalis thrives in different parts of the world, including southern countries of the former Soviet Union.
 It also grows in the northern Himalayas in Asia.
 It is common in regions that used to grow hemp a lot, for example, Midwestern United States.
 Wild ruderalis is also prevalent in Latvia, Estonia, and other Central and Eastern Europe states.

 Ruderalis may have come from cultivated hemp that escaped cultivation to grow wild.
 Some researchers believe this to be true after assessing old photographic documentation of wild ruderalis growing near the Ukraine-Hungary border.
 The pictures show ruderalis plants with dominant central stems and little branching (apical dominance).
 These characteristics are typical of a spontaneous, uncontrolled escape of cultivated hemp.

 Distinct traits of cannabis ruderalis

 Traditionally, ruderalis is shorter than cannabis sativa, usually growing to no more than 2ft tall.
 The plant is branchless for the most part, although it has a sturdy, fibrous (chunky) stem.